inv2004/kdb_nim/README.md

 **Kdb** is column-oriented database https://kx.com with build-in Q and K languages.
 It quite popular for financial and time-series analytics.

 **Nim** is statically typed compiled programming language with optional GC https://nim-lang.org.
-It generates very effective intermediate C code, that is why it is speed often is near or equal vanilla-C implementation.
+It generates very effective intermediate C code, that is why it's speed often is near or equals vanilla-C implementation.
 In addition Nim shares a lot of Python's aspects like syntax and simplicity of usage.

 ### Reason
 The one of reasons of the package is not only to provide bindings between the two languages, but to build statically-checked code and structures on top of duck-typed Kdb, which cause a lot of exception and errors in kdb projects.